dbjohnson/reactable-search/README.md

 Key|Description
 ---|-----------
-display|display value HTML (can include links, etc) sortVal|value by which to sort the cell onChange|callback function triggered on value change (cell will be editable if `onChange` is set)
+display|JSX element or HTML (can include links, etc) sortVal|value by which to sort the cell onChange|callback function triggered on value change (cell will be editable if `onChange` is set)